3 keys to planning for retirement after a police career

 Exercise regularly, but make sure the fitness program you’re on isn’t unnecessarily beating up your bones and joints.
 My husband and I both wish we’d stopped distance running at age 40.
 There’s nothing wrong with running, but with our mutual history of injuries, there were much better ways to stay fit than continuing to pound the pavement, and we’re paying for it now.

-You must be intimately familiar with your retiree health care plan before you “pull the pin” on retirement, especially with the Affordable Care Act taking over our health care system.
+You must be intimately familiar with your retiree health care plan before you “pull the pin” on retirement.
 Cops all over this country are getting unhappy surprises in the mail when it comes to reduced coverage and higher premiums.

 Don’t suffer in silence – reach out for help.